-- 4. The Nurse Science faculty reserves the right to exclude the student representative from discussions that could infringe upon the privacy of another student or faculty member or if disciplinary actions are being considered. - 5.
+- 3. Students may be appointed to ad hoc committees when appropriate. - 4.
+The Nurse Science faculty reserves the right to exclude the student representative from discussions that could infringe upon the privacy of another student or faculty member or if disciplinary actions are being considered. - 5.
 Student representative responsibilities may include: - a.
 Provide input from a student perspective, - b.
 Orient new student representative, - c.
 Share information obtained with peers and seek additional information from peers, and/or - d.
 Actively participate in recruitment and retention of students.